mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

-Now we can differentiate $V_p(C)$ with respect to $A_x$ and $B_x$ according to the desired angular momenta to obtain arbitrary nuclear attraction integrals between Hermite Gaussians .
+Now we can differentiate $V_p(C)$ with respect to $A_x$ and $B_x$ according to the desired angular momenta to obtain arbitrary nuclear attraction integrals between Hermite Gaussians.
 To obtain nuclear attraction integrals between Cartesian Gaussians, $V_{ijk,lmn}^{A,B}(C)$, we simply use Hermite Gaussian expansion:
 $$